amandate/twitch_interactor/README.md

 # Set Up
 1) Follow API set up steps on Twitch's website
-2) Create a local json file on your machine and copy/paste the file from `examples/twitch_api_constants.json`
+2) Create a local json file on your machine called `twitch_api_constants.json`
+3) Copy and paste the example file from `examples/twitch_api_constants.json`
-3) Replace the values in your json file with all the actual values.
+4) Replace the values in your json file with all the actual values.
-4) Change path under `src/constants/constants.py` to the path of the json file you just created.
+5) Change path under `src/constants/constants.py` to the path of the json file you just created.

 # Scripts
 ## random_follower_generator.py